-The City Council adopted a commercial linkage fee ordinance which became effective on November 5, 2016.
+The City Council adopted a commercial linkage fee ordinance which became effective on 11/5/16.
 New commercial projects with square footage in excess of 5,000 square feet pay a fee to mitigate the impact of new jobs on local housing supply.

-The City also receives an annual allocation of the State Permanent Local Housing Allocation (PLHA) as provided by the Building Homes and Jobs Act to increase the supply of affordable housing.
-The City received \$531,000 for the 2021 allocation of PLHA.
+The City also receives an annual allocation of the State Permanent Local Housing Allocation (PHLA) as provided by the Building Homes and Jobs Act to increase the supply of affordable housing.
+It is estimated that the City will receive approximately \$531,000 for 2021.
 There are a number of new State programs that City will watch and apply for as they become available including Local Early Action Planning grants to support planning efforts to increase the supply of housing, as well as the Local Housing Trust Fund Program.
 The City also tracks and supports legislation that promotes and increases resources for affordable housing.